github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/audit-log-events-for-your-organization.md

 | Action | Description
 |------------------|-------------------
-| `enable` | Triggered when an organization owner or person with admin access to the repository [enables data use settings for a private repository](/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository).
+| `enable` | Triggered when an organization owner or person with admin access to the repository enables data use settings for a private repository.
+For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#enabling-or-disabling-security-and-analysis-features-for-private-repositories)."
-| `disable` | Triggered when an organization owner or person with admin access to the repository [disables data use settings for a private repository](/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository).
+| `disable` | Triggered when an organization owner or person with admin access to the repository disables data use settings for a private repository.

 {% endif %}{% ifversion fpt or ghec %}